 In the longer term, a new Creative Europe programme is due to take place 2021-2027.
 The declaration on the future of the UK-EU relationship published in November set out plans to negotiate the UK’s continued participation in cultural programmes post-2020 in the event of a deal.
 The Prime Minister has also said the Government intends to secure continued access to EU cultural programmes post-Brexit.
-If a withdrawal agreement is reached by 29 March 2019, the UK and EU will then begin to negotiate on whether such participation is possible.
+If a withdrawal agreement is reached the UK and EU will then begin to negotiate on whether such participation is possible.

 The BFI is working with DCMS and other stakeholders to make sure proper financial support is available for the screen sector in every eventuality.